Anastasios of Albania: Publications

 Founder and editor of bilingual quarterly Porefthentes (Go-Ye) (1960–1970), of the quarterly review Panta ta Ethne (All Nations) (1981–92).
 Also in Albanian: the quarterly Kërkim (Search) and the monthly newspaper Ngjallja (Resurrection).
-From his essays and articles a number have also been published into German, French, Russian, Swedish, Finnish, Serbian, Romanian, Bulgarian, Italian, Spanish and Albanian.
+From his essays and articles a number have also been published into German, French, Russian, Swedish, Finnish, Serbian, Romanian, Bulgarian, Italian and Spanish.

 Archbishop Anastasios is considered a pioneer in the rekindling of the missionary endeavour in the Orthodox Churches.
 Scholar in the field of History of Religions and inter-religious dialogue.
 Simultaneously, he has struggled as a peace-maker within the Balkans.

-Titles

-The official title of the Archbishop of Tirana, Durrës and All Albania is: His Beatitude, Anastasios, Archbishop of Tirana, Durrës and All Albania;